Tetsuya3850/CS-Terminology/README.md

 ### Cookie
 Cookie is a small piece of data that a server sends to the user's web browser.
 The browser may store it and send it back with the next request to the same server.
 It remembers stateful information for the stateless HTTP protocol.
 Cookies are mainly used for session management (logins, shopping carts, game scores), personalization(user preferences and themes), and tracking(recording and analyzing user behavior).

+## Security

+### DoS Attack
+DoS (Denial of Service) is a network attack that prevents legitimate use of server resources by flooding the server with requests.
+Computers have limited resources, for example computation power or memory.
+When these are exhausted, the program can freeze or crash, making it unavailable.
+A DoS attack consists of various techniques to exhaust these resources and make a server or a network unavailable to legitimate users, or at least make the server perform sluggishly.

+### XSS
+Cross-site scripting (XSS) is a security exploit which allows an attacker to inject into a website malicious client-side code.
+This code is executed by the victims and lets the attackers bypass access controls and impersonate users.
+These attacks succeed if the Web app does not employ enough validation or encoding.
+The user's browser cannot detect the malicious script is untrustworthy, and so gives it access to any cookies, session tokens, or other sensitive site-specific information, or lets the malicious script rewrite the HTML content.
+Cross-site scripting attacks usually occur when 1) data enters a Web app through an untrusted source (most often a Web request) or 2) dynamic content is sent to a Web user without being validated for malicious content.
+The malicious content often includes JavaScript, but sometimes HTML, Flash, or any other code the browser can execute.
+The variety of attacks based on XSS is almost limitless, but they commonly include transmitting private data like cookies or other session information to the attacker, redirecting the victim to a webpage controlled by the attacker, or performing other malicious operations on the user's machine under the guise of the vulnerable site.
+XSS attacks can be put into three categories: stored (also called persistent), reflected (also called non-persistent), or DOM-based.

+### CSRF
+CSRF (Cross-Site Request Forgery) is an attack that impersonates a trusted user and sends a website unwanted commands.
+This can be done, for example, by including malicious parameters in a URL behind a link that purports to go somewhere else.

 ## Object Oriented Programming